amethyst/amethyst/book/src/sprites/sprite_render_component.md

     pub sprite_sheet: SpriteSheetHandle,
     /// Index of the sprite on the sprite sheet pub sprite_number: usize,
-    /// Whether the sprite should be flipped horizontally pub flip_horizontal: bool,
-    /// Whether the sprite should be flipped vertically pub flip_vertical: bool,
 }
 ```

-The `flip_*` fields indicate whether the sprite to be drawn should be flipped.
 The sprite number is the index of the sprite loaded in the sprite sheet.
 What's left is the `SpriteSheetHandle`.

 In the previous section you wrote a function that returns a `SpriteSheet`.
 This can be turned into a `SpriteSheetHandle` using the `Loader` resource as follows: